gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

     Duplicate the *free-peg-in-vacuum/* folder, and call the copy *pulled-peg-in-vacuum/*.

+..  container:: justify

-    First, change the box size to make room for the pulling by replacing the last line of peg.gro from
+    First, change the box size to make room for the pulling by replacing the last line of *peg.gro* from

 ..  code-block:: bw